-The reversal over the past four sessions looks like the downtrend is resuming, a view reinforced by the potential bearish crossover in the daily MACD, something that has not happened since late February.
-To provide a more bullish view, the price needs to reverse and take out 100p, reclaiming the 50-day SMA (99p) in the process.
+The reversal over the past four sessions looks like the downtrend is resuming, a view reinforced by the potential bearish crossover in the daily moving average convergence/divergence (MACD), something that has not happened since late February.
+To provide a more bullish view, the price needs to reverse and take out 100p, reclaiming the 50-day simple moving average (SMA) of 99p in the process.

 RBC rates Barclays as ‘sector performer’